Blockchain: Future-proofing healthcare

 Leaders in the medical and life sciences sectors have made frequent calls for a data sharing platform where researchers can share the findings of clinical trials and other medical research.
 Experts have also called for more data sharing between pharma companies and those in chemicals, technology, manufacturing, and supply chain, amongst others.

-has cited Enigma and OPAL developed by the Massachusetts Institute of Technology as two examples of blockchain that are "a revolutionary way of preserving privacy for epidemiological research as it's developing."
+Research published in the British Medical Journal has cited Enigma and OPAL developed by the Massachusetts Institute of Technology as two examples of blockchain that are "a revolutionary way of preserving privacy for epidemiological research as it's developing."

 While we've witnessed a rise in the availability of home DNA tests for individuals to find out about potential health conditions, whole genome sequencing, where the entire genetic code of a person is analysed, is still prohibitively expensive for consumers.
 Additionally, some people are concerned over the confidentiality of handing their DNA over to other people.